 He and his team are working on an app that would enable employers to aim a smartphone at workers, take video of their activities and have the workers’ motions analyzed.
 The employers would then get information on how to improve ergonomics, speed of motion, distance, and other factors that will reduce stress and injuries.

-Charlotte employees who have had workers’ compensation claims denied can speak with an an attorney experienced in effective appeals.
+Charlotte employees who have had workers’ compensation claims denied can speak with an a Charlotte workers compensation lawyer experienced in effective appeals.